gichter/p2/README.md

 # Webscraping project

-This project is a webscraping project using python and BeautifulSoup 4 to scrape books data.
+This project is a webscraping project using python3 and BeautifulSoup4 to scrape books data.

 ## Installation